-Dark storage stain attributed to condensation on the coil edge "wicking in" between the laps (September 2016) The material in the above photo is skin passed galvanized sheet where the zinc surface was smoothed by temper rolling.
+Dark storage stain attributed to condensation on the coil edge "wicking in" between the laps (September 2016)

+The material in the above photo is skin passed galvanized sheet where the zinc surface was smoothed by temper rolling.
 This stain is not the typical white rust seen due to condensation damage on regular galvanize sheet but has a dark appearance that can be mistaken for staining due to something else, such as chemical treatment or oil.
 These dark stains have been confirmed to be zinc oxide.
+A recent study (2020) found that the velocity of Al-based oxide segregation on the surface of temper-rolled HDG was much higher than that on HDG without temper rolling.
+This was attributed to the surface areas affected by the temper rolls having much more Al-based oxides present due to the Zn crystal grains in the coating being refined by the slight cold reduction, creating an increased number of grain boundaries that can serve as Al diffusion paths.
+It has long been known that non-temper rolled galvanized sheet has Al-based oxides present on the surface.
+The study found that on freshly coated galvanize this level was 2 mg/m2, rising to a stable level of about 3 mg/m2 after 12 weeks aging at 20°C. The Al oxides were found primarily at the grain boundaries of the zinc.
+For the temper rolled material, the Al-based oxides measured at about 7 mg/m2 after the same aging time, were still on an upward trend, and were also present at locations away from the grain boundaries.

-The dark appearance is believed to be due the way light reflects off a water-damaged skin passed zinc surface, versus how it reflects off a water-damaged, as-coated zinc surface, which is seen as a white corrosion product.
+The above may help explain the reason for the dark appearance of storage stain on temper rolled galvanize.
+It has been observed that the storage stain on 55% Al-Zn alloy-coated sheet (Galvalume®) is seen as black corrosion products when water-damaged.
+Mild to moderate storage stain damage to Al surfaces is generally black in appearance (Al oxide), whereas it is white on Zn surfaces (Zn oxide).
+Galvalume coatings are largely composed of Al, whereas galvanize is largely zinc.
+The migration of Al to the surface of skin passed galvanized sheet to a level of at least twice that of non-temper rolled galvanize, could well be the reason for storage stain on the former product appearing dark.
+The dark appearance may also be related to the way light reflects off a water-damaged skin passed zinc surface, versus how it reflects off a water-damaged, as-coated zinc surface, which is seen as a white corrosion product.
 Dark zinc oxide is also seen on zinc surfaces damaged by fretting corrosion (see Section 4).

 Whether edge staining is white or dark, both have the characteristic that the stains are a mirror image from the topside to the bottom side surface of the next lap in the coil.

 Prevention: Galvanized coils must be prevented from being water damaged by condensation.

-More information - see http://www.galvinfo.com/galvinfonotes/ 3.2 Protecting Galvanized Steel Sheet from Storage Stain 3.9 White Storage Stain Resulting from Condensation
+3.2 Protecting Galvanized Steel Sheet from Storage Stain

+3.9 White Storage Stain resulting from Condensation